nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-04-02-actions-with-arguments.markdown

 There are several overloads to `Arg.Invoke` that let us invoke callbacks with varying numbers and types of arguments.
 We can also invoke custom delegate types (those that are not just simple `Action` delegates) using `Arg.InvokeDelegate`.

-## Capturing arguments
+## Performing actions with arguments

 Sometimes we may not want to invoke a callback immediately.
-Or maybe we want to capture all instances of a particular argument passed to a method.
+Or maybe we want to store all instances of a particular argument passed to a method.
 Or even just capture a single argument for inspection later.
-We can use `Arg.Capture` for these purposes.
+We can use `Arg.Do` for these purposes. `Arg.Do` calls the action we give it with the argument used for each matching call.

 {% requiredcode %}
 public interface ICalculator { int Multiply(int a, int b); }